bcomnes/npm-run-all2/README.md

 [run-s] is for sequential, [run-p] is for parallel.
 We can make simple plans with those commands.

-#### Yarn Compatibility
+#### Yarn / pnpm Compatibility

-If a script is invoked with Yarn, `npm-run-all` will correctly use Yarn to execute the plan's child scripts.
+`npm-run-all` is compatible with both Yarn and pnpm.
+If a script is invoked using either package manager, `npm-run-all` will correctly utilize it to execute the plan's child scripts.

 ### Node API